pyqt/examples/README.md

 If you want to use PySide2 instead of PyQt5, simply replace all mentions of the latter by the former.
 For instance, in [`src/requirements.txt`](src/requirements.txt), replace `PyQt5` by `PySide2`.
 Similarly for any code examples: `from PyQt5.QtWidgets ...` becomes `from PySide2.QtWidgets ...` etc.

 Alternatively, if you don't want to commit to either of the two bindings at this stage, you can also use [Qt.py](https://github.com/mottosso/Qt.py).
 This is an abstraction over PySide2 and PyQt5.
 It loads whichever of the two bindings is available.
 To use it for the examples presented here, replace all mentions of `PyQt5` by just `Qt`.

+## Licensing

+Except where otherwise indicated, you may use the source code of examples 1 - 15 in the [`src/` directory](src) under the terms of the MIT or GPLv3 licenses.

+The official PyQt demos in [`src/pyqt-official`](src/pyqt-official) are [licensed under the GPL](src/pyqt-official/LICENSE).

+The screenshots in this repository may be used under the terms of the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) if you prominently mention and link to [Michael Herrmann's PyQt5 book](https://build-system.fman.io/pyqt5-book).